josh-works/intermediaterubycom/_posts/2021-05-04-rebuilding_rails_part_1/2021-05-04-rebuilding_rails_part_1.md

 CGI keeps getting used - it stands for `Common Gateway Interface`: [https://en.wikipedia.org/wiki/Common_Gateway_Interface](https://en.wikipedia.org/wiki/Common_Gateway_Interface)

-### Chapter 2 summary
+### Adding a (temporarily functioning) test for the sake of exploration

-I didn't get a ton out of this chapter - I cannot figure out a good way to stick a `pry` in the key Gem methods and explore state by running tests.
+~I didn't get a ton out of this chapter - I cannot figure out a good way to stick a `pry` in the key Gem methods and explore state by running tests.~

 In Noah's Slack group, in the `#rebuilding_rails` channel, I asked for help stubbing out a tiny test, so I could stick a `pry` in various places, and play around with the responses.

 Noah delivered!
-First, he opened with a warning - this app isn't TDD-able, if I try to add tests, they'll stop working fairly regularly as the library code changes.
+First, he opened with a warning - this app isn't TDD-able, if I try to add tests, they'll stop working fairly regularly as the library code changes:

+> But you are going to need to update your code as you change features in the framework.
+There’s not really a way around it.
+>
+> To put it another way: there should not be an answer to the question, “yeah, but how do I build my tests so that they succeed no matter how I change the functionality of the framework?” :slightly_smiling_face:

 That's fine with me!
 I just, again, wanted to stick a pry in: